Swift-Drive-Ltd/Swift-Drive-Project/GroupCourseWork_Project/docs/Implementation_Summary/pauline_summary.md

 - Opens a connection to the SQLite database.
 - Executes a parameterized SQL query to update the instructor's details in the database, preventing SQL injection.
 - Notifies the user upon successful update of the instructor.

+## Day 6
+## Summary of Implemented Features in InstructorLogic.cs
+# Namespace:
+|DrivingLessonsBooking

+# Class:
+|InstructorLogic

+- Manages instructor data and interactions with the SQLite database.

+# Methods:
+|DeleteInstructor(string id):

+- Searches for an instructor in the hash table using their ID.
+- If the instructor is not found, notifies the user and exits the method, returning false to indicate failure.
+- Removes the instructor from both the hash table and the sorted linked list.
+- Opens a connection to the SQLite database.
+- Executes a parameterized SQL query to delete the instructor's record from the database, preventing SQL injection.
+- Notifies the user upon successful deletion of the instructor and returns true to indicate success.

+# DisplayInstructorsSorted():

+- Displays all instructors in sorted order by calling the Display method of the sorted linked list.

+## Day 7
+## Summary of Implemented Features in Student.cs

+# Namespace:
+| DrivingLessonsBooking

+# Class:
+| Student

+- **Purpose:**
+  Represents a student in the driving lessons booking system with basic properties and functionality.

+- **Implemented Interfaces:**
+  Implements `IComparable<Student>` to support sorting or comparing student objects based on the student's name.

+# Properties:
+| StudentID
+- Stores the student's unique identifier.

+| Name
+- Stores the student's name.

+| Email
+- Stores the student's email address.

+# Constructors:
+| Default Constructor (`Student()`)
+- Required for scenarios such as database retrieval or serialization.

+| Parameterized Constructor (`Student(string id, string name, string email)`)
+- Initializes a new `Student` object with specific values for StudentID, Name, and Email.

+# Methods:
+| `CompareTo(Student? other)`
+- Compares the current student object with another based on the `Name` property.
+- Uses the null-conditional operator to safely handle comparisons when the other student object is `null`.

+| `ToString()`
+- Overrides the default `ToString` method.
+- Returns a formatted string displaying the student's ID, Name, and Email.